Immigration Law in Idaho

 Immigration law deals with federal regulations dictating who can live and work in the United States of America.
 It also involves the naturalization process for permanent residents who wish to become United States citizens.
 However, for those who enter or remain in the country illegally or those who lose their status, U.S immigration law mandates their prosecution, detention, and possible deportation.

 According to the Center for Immigration Studies, there are no sanctuary cities in Idaho.
 However, Boise became a welcoming city in 2017.
-According to Welcoming America, a welcoming city is a place guided by the principles of inclusion where everyone feels welcome, including immigrants and refugees.
-Importantly, becoming a welcoming city does not bring with it specific policies to protect undocumented immigrants from enforcement of federal immigration laws.
+Importantly, this designation does not bring with it specific policies to protect undocumented immigrants from enforcement of federal immigration laws.

 Which Government Agencies Enforce Immigration Law?